A Guide to 100% Mortgages

 Guarantor mortgages

 You are more likely to find guarantor mortgages as a type of 100% mortgage.
 This option means you choose a consenting family member or friend to take responsibility for the mortgage if you can’t keep up with payments.
-As a result, the lender is not risking as much, as they will receive their repayments whether it is through you or your guarantor.
+As a result, the lender is not risking as much, as they will receive their repayments no matter what, whether through you or your guarantor.

-You should make sure that the guarantor has a good credit score and stable finances.
-It is also important to ensure they know everything about getting involved, for example, if you default on the mortgage it could impact the guarantor’s credit score.
+You should ensure the guarantor has a good credit score and stable finances.
+It is also important to ensure they fully understand the process; for example, if you default on the mortgage, it could directly impact their credit score, even though it’s not their mortgage.

 Family springboard mortgages

 In a family deposit mortgage, a family member will cover the deposit of your house, usually between 10% and 20% of the property’s value, in a separate savings account.
-Instead of gifting the money to a buyer, the relative can open a savings account that is linked to the buyer’s mortgage.
-This money is usually locked away for five years, and if the homeowner has made all of their repayments the deposit money will be returned to the family member.
+Instead of gifting the money to the buyer, the relative can open a savings account linked to the buyer’s mortgage.
+This money is usually locked away for five years, and if the homeowner has made all of their repayments, the deposit money will be returned to the family member.

 Home buying advice from County Town Homes